-My left leg is waving around mid air, my hands are starting to slide on the chain link handrail.
-A returnee guides my foot and I breath again smiling at my saviour.
-I’m able to help the person behind me by doing the same for them.
+My left leg is waving around mid-air, and my hands are starting to slide on the chain link handrail.
+A returnee guides my foot and I breathe again smiling at my saviour.
+I can help the person behind me by doing the same for them.

 And, clipping onto the new horizontal, not vertical safety wire I set off.

-As you look down, you see that the Plank Road isn’t just a single plank, its two or three pieces of wood, that form the path.
+As you look down, you see that the Plank Road isn’t just a single plank, it’s two or three pieces of wood, that form the path.
 You can see there’s nothing underneath, well apart from the bottom of the mountain.
-Actually you can’t see the bottom of the mountain, its too far down.
-About 2,000 metres.
+You can’t see the bottom of the mountain, it’s too far down.
+About 2,000 meters.

 It’s actually fun.
 There are other folks returning and it becomes a little easier.
 As there are two safety wires on different levels, it’s not necessary to unclip for them to step around me, so long as you’re both not using the same level wire of course!